NUSES: New methods and tools for astroparticle physics in space

-Proposed by the Gran Sasso Science Institute (GSSI) and developed in collaboration with the Italian National Institute for Nuclear Physics (INFN) and Thales Alenia Space Italy (TAS-I), NUSES brings together scientists, engineers, and institutions from across Europe and beyond.
-The mission is supported by the Italian Space Agency (ASI) and funded through Italy’s Programma Restart, aimed at boosting research and technology in the L’Aquila region.
+NUSES is an Italian-led space mission designed to test innovative technologies and observation strategies for the study both low- and high-energy cosmic radiation.
+It was proposed by the Gran Sasso Science Institute (GSSI) and developed in collaboration with the Italian National Institute for Nuclear Physics (INFN), the Italian Space Agency (ASI) and Thales Alenia Space Italy (TAS-I).
+NUSES brings together scientists, engineers, and institutions from across Europe and beyond.
+It was initially funded through Italy’s Programma Restart that aims at boosting research and technology in the L’Aquila region.
+With the combined expertise of research institutes, universities, and industrial partners, it aims to open new frontiers in our understanding of several aspects of the cosmic radiation.
+The NUSES payload carries two very different instruments, each with a distinct scientific purpose:

 Terzina